asynkron/CallMeLater/README.md

 # Call Me Later

 Schedule HTTP requests later in time.

-Service URL `/later`

-Header values:
+Also known as Delayed requests or Delayed sending.

+## Usage

+Make a http request just like you would normally do to call some service.
+Replace the URL with the URL of this service and pass the following extra headers:

 * `X-Later-Request-URL` the URL to call
-* `X-Later-Request-When` when to call it, "2006-01-02 15:04:05 -0700 MST" format
+* `X-Later-Request-When` when to call it, e.g. `1h` to schedule the call 1 hour from now. or `10m5s` for 10 minutes and 5 seconds.
 * `X-Later-Response-URL` optional response callback URL to send any response data to

-Any headers or content will be forwarded as is to the target Reqeust URL once the When criteria happens.
+Any headers or content will be forwarded as is to the target Request URL once the scheduled time is reached.

+## Persistence

+The service will persist all requests using a RequestStorage interface.
+The requests are then stored until they are eventually called once the `When` criteria is met.

+## Community

+Pull requests are welcome.
+Support for more persistence providers would be welcome.